Gurge44/EndlessHostRoles/README.md

 - Tracefinder: Settings that determine the delay in which the arrows show up
 - Bodyguard: Setting whether the murderer dies when the bodyguard protects the target
 #### Impostors
-- Assassin: Kill Cooldown no longer resets when unshifting
+- Ninja: Kill Cooldown no longer resets when unshifting
 - Bounty Hunter: Target's name is displayed in black for the Bounty Hunter; Swap Timer is displayed next to the role name, not on the Shapeshift button => Changed the basis to regular Impostor
 - Eraser: Erase by Voting or by Kill Button & What to do when target is neutral
 - Hangman: Kill Cooldown after strangling